Statistikk innhold

 Industry is mainly defined by the industry of the enterprise of the self-employed as registered by Statistics Norway's Central Register of Establishments and Enterprises.
 The industry groups can be found in the Standard Industrial Classification or Standard Industrial Classification (SIC2007) in KLASS.

-Name: Income, self-employed
+Name: Income for self-employed

 Topic: Income and consumption